holochain/docs-pages/src/pages/concepts/11_lifecycle_events.md

 ## Key takeaways

-* The entry type defintions callback tells a conductor about the entry types an integrity zome defines, but the Rust SDK generates one for you using macros.
+* The entry type definitions callback tells a conductor about the entry types an integrity zome defines, but the Rust SDK generates one for you using macros.
 * Validation and genesis self-check callbacks receive data for validation.
 * The init callback can be used to set up initial cell state, make connections with peers, and other startup tasks.
 * The post-commit callback is called after every successful zome function call that commits data.